theBlue0x/docs/docs/learn_more/index.md

 ## **Blue0x is Crypto.
 Reimagined.** ##

-The Blue0x Network bridges the gap between real goods and services and a decentralized global financial system.
+The Blue0x Network bridges the gap between tangible goods and services and a sustainable, decentralized, global financial system.

 **Within the Blue0x Network :**